staticwebdev/30DaysOfSWA/www/src/pages/thismonth.md

 :::info CALL FOR CONTRIBUTIONS: AUGUST 2022

 The next roundup will be published on August 31, 2022. **Have you built something recently you want to share**?
-Use the [Custom Issues](https://github.com/staticwebdev/30DaysOfSWA/issues/new) to submit your news, articles, or events, for consideration this month, or in future issues.
+Use the custom [This Month In SWA](https://github.com/staticwebdev/30DaysOfSWA/issues/new/choose) issue to submit your news, articles, or events, for consideration this month, or in future issues.
 :::

 ![](../../static/img/png/this-month.png)